JBGruber/rollama/README.md

 #> that's why the sky is blue!
 Isn't that amazing? 😍
 ```

-By default, the package uses the “llama2” model.
-Change this via
+By default, the package uses the "llama2 7B" model.
+Supported models can be found
+at <https://ollama.ai/library>.
+To download a specific model make use of the additional
+information available in "Tags" <https://ollama.ai/library/mistral/tags>.
-`rollama_model`:
+Change this via `rollama_model`:

 ``` r
 options(rollama_model = "mixtral")